urostripunovic/share-recipes-now-backend/public/Backend.md

 ### Login

+### Increased security
+I came across this reddit thread where someone asked if they could [roast their express server](https://www.reddit.com/r/node/comments/17eg2m5/roast_my_serverts_code_of_express_and_what_to/), api rate limit with redis, access and refresh token

 ### Creating separate routes + rendering images from buffers
 Honestly at this point the code had close to 400 lines of code.
 I need to clean it up, it was getting hard to read.
 There are a bunch of files but at least the code is no more readable and not a complete mess.